What Are Hallucinogens?You are here:

 These are the most commonly used hallucinogen/psychedelics drugs today:

-Lysergic acid diethylamide is derived from a fungus known as ergot.
-It is often referred to as LSD or Acid.
+Lysergic acid diethylamide (LSD, Acid) derives from a fungus known as ergot.
 The substance was once used in psychiatric therapy and research.
 It is classified as a Schedule 1 drug under the Controlled Substance Act.

 As a popular club drug, LSD is commonly used by teens and young adults.
 With small doses, LSD causes mild changes in mood and perception.
 In large doses, it will produce distortions and in space and time.
 The person will also experience visual hallucinations.

-LSD is a white, odorless, crystalline substance.
-It is so potent that only a small amount is needed.
-Because of its potency, it is often diluted with other materials.
-For instance, it may be dropped on sugar cubes or blotting paper.
-When these are swallowed, the drug is released.
-LSD may also be sold in liquid, tablet, or capsule forms.
+As a white, odorless, crystalline substance, LSD is so potent that only a small amount is needed.
+Because of its potency, it can be diluted with other materials.
+For instance, sugar cubes or blotting paper are used.
+When these are swallowed, the drug takes effect.
+Other forms of LSD include liquid, tablet, or capsule forms.

 Phencyclidine is a dissociative anesthetic that causes an out-of-body experience.
 When a person comes down from the drug, they may become irrational and agitated.
-The substance can be used as an additive in other street drugs to enhance their effects.
+Drug dealers use the substance as an additive in other street drugs to enhance their effects.

-PCP is sold in powder form that is snorted, smoked, swallowed, or injected.
+People use the powder form of PCP to smoke, snort, swallow, or inject the drug.
 Street names for the drug include Angel Dust, Killer Weed, Zoom, Embalming Fluid, among others.
 High doses of PCP cause hallucinations.
 But, more serious side effects may occur.
 Some people have committed suicide or had fatal accidents while in their altered state of consciousness.

 Peyote and Mescaline

 Mescaline acts similar to LSD and was first used by indigenous peoples during religious rites.
-The substance was once used medically to treat depression and alcoholism.
+In the past, physicians treated depression and alcoholism with mescaline.
 But, the negative effects soon outweighed the positive uses.

 Derived from mushrooms that grow naturally in many parts of the world.
 Commonly known as magic mushrooms or shrooms.
-Psilocybin produces hallucinogenic effects when the mushroom is eaten or brewed into a tea.
-A dried version can be smoked, often mixed with marijuana or tobacco.
+Psilocybin produces hallucinogenic effects when a person eats the mushroom or brews it into a tea.
+People use a dried version to smoke it with marijuana or tobacco.

 As with any hallucinogen, Psilocybin can cause an unpleasant experience known as a “bad trip.”
 The signs of a bad trip can include paranoia, panic, anxiety, fear, or intense hallucinations.